 a community of practitioners

-The post Massage is Powerful Therapy for Knee Arthritis Pain & Stiffness appeared first on MASSAGE Magazine.
+The post A Conversation on Massage in Integrative Health Care appeared first on MASSAGE Magazine.

 I'm a licensed and nationally certified massage therapist, and the owner of THERA-SSAGE, an alternative wellness clinic in Rutherfordton, NC.
 Many modalities of massage and bodywork are practiced by a variety of practitioners in my facility, as well as chiropractic, acupuncture, Traditional Oriental Medicine, nutritional counseling, and biologically safe aesthetics.
 I believe in a wellness-based approach to health care, and am blessed to have a wonderful staff of people supporting me.